 Avocado butter, like mango butter, is rich in antioxidants and monosaturated fats.
 However, avocado butter is heavier and penetrates deeper into the hair as it has smaller molecules.

 Mango butter has rich antioxidant properties.
 It has a smooth texture and glides easily on the strands.
 It helps lock moisture in the hair, adds shine, and reduces frizz.
 In addition, the oleic acid present in mango butter strengthens the hair follicles and may boost hair growth and volume.
-You can apply this non-greasy butter directly to your hair or mix it with a few other ingredients and products like your shampoo and conditioner.
+You can apply this non-greasy butter directly to your hair or mix it with a few other ingredients and products like your hair oil, shampoo, and conditioner.
 Moreover, it is a better alternative to shea butter due to its light texture and mild fragrance.
 So, use mango butter on your hair once a week and see the results for yourself.
 Consult a doctor in case of any adverse effects.

 Frequently Asked Questions